rpat9/MasterChef/masterchef-backend/docs/ARCHITECTURE.md

 ### Why Ollama (Local LLM) over OpenAI/Anthropic API?

-- **Zero cost** — no API keys, no billing, no rate limits from provider.
-ALSO I AM NOT SPENDING MONEY LIKE THAT!
+- **Zero per-request cost** — no API keys, no billing, no rate limits from provider
-- Demonstrates the **abstraction pattern** — `LlmClient` interface means swapping to OpenAI is a single implementation class
+- `LlmClient` interface means swapping to OpenAI is a single implementation class
 - Reproducible — runs identically on any machine with Docker
-- Privacy — no data leaves the developer's machine
+- Privacy — no data leaves the host machine

 ### Why Flyway?